Information for students admitted to Spring 2021 Semester

 All new students who are admitted conditionally (based on the writing score on the GMAT or GRE) are required to take the BUS 714 Elements of Business Writing class in their first semester at San Francisco State.
 If you are conditionally admitted and required to take this course, it will be stated on your admission letter.
-This three-unit course is offered through San Francisco State Univeristy College of Extended Learning at the Downtown Campus.
+This three-unit course is offered through San Francisco State Univeristy College of Extended Learning.

 To search on the class schedule for the BUS 714 Business Writing course: